 We’ve assembled the most common questions we encounter.
-If you have any other question, please contact us by email or phone!
+If you have any other questions, please contact us by email or phone.
 We’re happy to help!

 Do you accept new patients?

 Yes, both locations are currently accepting new patients!

 Click here to request your appointment!

 Yes, we do!
 Visit our New Wearers section and see how the whole process works!

 Prebooking your next eye exam allows you to reserve the time of day you’d prefer and ensure that you will receive a reminder from our office when it comes closer to the date of your visit.

 For most, schedules can change 1-2 years after booking.
 This is why we call or email 2 weeks ahead of time, so you can make any adjustments needed.

 We do offer emergency care.
 Please visit our Emergency Care page for full details and tips on what urgent signs to look for.